UNDERSTANDING YOUR BREAST AUGMENTATION RECOVERY TIMELINE

 - Bra management will be evaluated at each appointment

 - One breast may still be slightly higher than the other, but should be slowly improving

 - Depending on how you are healing, you may be cleared to increase your physical activity to include running, high impact activities, and upper body work outs.
-Ask your surgeon first
+Ask Dr. Cruise for specific surgeon’s instructions.

 12 weeks after breast augmentation